 PGE Net Metering in Portland

-PGE credits excess solar generation from Portland homes under Oregon's net metering rules, at roughly ~100% of retail of the retail rate.
+PGE credits excess solar generation from Portland homes under Oregon's full retail-rate net metering (~100% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Oregon net metering rules →

 How Much Do Solar Panels Cost in Portland?